Amazon down for thousands of users in US: Downdetector

-Amazon, on Wednesday, was down for thousands of users in the US, Downdetector reported.
+Amazon, on Wednesday, was down for thousands of users in the US, outage tracker Downdetector reported.

-Downdetector, an online tool for tracking websites and apps, reported over 12,000 users facing the issue accessing Amazon.com and the website.
+Downdetector, which offers users with real-time information about the status of various websites and services, reported over 12,000 users facing the issue accessing Amazon.com and the app.

 Amazon Web Services was also hit shortly after, according to Downdetector.
 Around 200 users reported AWS not working.
+Customers attempting to check out from the site noted the error message: “An error occurred when we tried to process your request.
+Rest assured, we’re working to resolve the problem as soon as possible.
+If you were trying to make a purchase, please check Your Account to confirm that the order was placed.
+We apologize for the inconvenience.”

 Users took to Twitter to express their concerns.